splunk/public-o11y-docs/get-started/o11y-trial.rst

 Guided onboarding
 =========================

+There are 5 steps to the guided onboarding:
+#.
+Preparing the prerequisites.
+#.
+Install OpenTelemetry.
+#.
+Install the Hipster Shop into your local cluster.
+#.
+Create traffic by exploring the Hipster Shop.
+Clicking around the Hipster Shop site will generate traces and metrics for you to view in Splunk Observability Cloud.
+#.
+Explore the results in Application Performance Monitoring (APM).

 Pre-Requisites
 ---------------------

-Please install and have functioning versions of:
+To run the demo environment, install and have functioning versions of:

 Docker - Install Docker if needed.
 See :new-page:`https://docs.docker.com/engine/install` minikube - Install and configure minikube.
 See :new-page:`https://minikube.sigs.k8s.io/docs/start` Helm - Install Helm version 3.0 or higher.
 See :new-page:`https://helm.sh/docs/intro/install/` GSED - GNU implementations of the stream editor. gnu-sed is used in the configuration script for the kubernetes manifests.
-See :new-page:`https://formulae.brew.sh/formula/gnu-sed``
+See :new-page:`https://formulae.brew.sh/formula/gnu-sed`

-The Hipster Shop cluster you are running will need at minimum 4gb or memory.
+The Hipster Shop cluster requires a minimum 4 GB of memory.